 - An accountable railway.
 Accountable for its actions.
 Accountable to the electorate.
 A railway responsive to its customers.

 1. A revitalised national railway system providing properly co-ordinated services between and within regions

 - Properly co-ordinated Inter City and Regional services into an integrated transport network for the UK with the capacity to meet passenger requirements including provision of a comfortable seat.
 Current levels of gross overcrowding are not acceptable nor is increasingly restrictive pricing designed to price people out of peak travel.
 A doubling of the capacity of the rail network is required, noting that passenger numbers have doubled over the last 20 years.

-- A revitalised local railway with new trains and a planned cascade of trains across the system as new equipment is provided, avoiding recent fiascos and botched solutions such as is being repeated in Northern England.
+- A revitalised local railway with a planned cascade of trains across the system as new trains are provided, avoiding recent fiascos and botched solutions such as is currently happening in Northern England.

 - The direct replacement for the 1980’s 4 wheel Pacer diesel trains should be augmented to provide for passenger growth, not simply like for like replacement.
 The cascade should be properly managed with embedded flexibility to allow for delays from suppliers in commissioning new vehicles.

 - Station facilities are far from ideal at many stations and often there is no or little cover from the elements or even help points.
 Some upgrades have even reduced the cover for passengers – the London Overground experience of providing station upgrades has shown the benefits to passengers and in curbing anti–social behaviour.
 In this case the result has been enormous passenger growth particularly at off peak times, weekends and in the evening